Beneficios por daños colaterales: una revisión del musical "El Libro de Mormón"

 And that’s what Mormons do.

 The Book of Mormon formally opened on Broadway last night and this morning the rave reviews are pouring in.
-Every major outlet from the New York Times to Varietyhas endorsed it as one of the most hilarious musicals ever seen.
+Every major outlet from the New York Times a Varietyhas endorsed it as one of the most hilarious musicals ever seen.
 The cast has been universally praised and the musical numbers appropriately lauded.
 Trey Parker, Robert Lopez and Matt Stone are being congratulated for accomplishing the impossible: writing a religious satire that is at once outrageous and faith promoting.
 I was able to see the final preview Wednesday evening and I couldn’t agree more.
 The Book of Mormon might well win the Tony.

 When you enter the O’Neill Theatre, the first thing you see is a proscenium in the style of the Washington D.C.
 Mormon temple, topped by a miniature statue of the Angel Moroni.
 Behind it is a drop painted in the fashion of a Mormon universe.
 When the lights dim, a spotlight hits Moroni, who rotates slowly as a trumpet fanfare signals the beginning of The Book of Mormon.
 The curtain rises and a pin spot hits an actor portraying a stereotypic missionary practicing a door approach at the Mission Training Center.
 He is soon joined by an entire district of model missionaries working to perfect their approach designed to interest suburban Americans in learning more about their church.
 At the conclusion of the song, a voice of authority assigns companions to missions.
 Each pair is excited and grateful until the last two, a mismatched “true blue” Elder Price who has never done anything wrong in his life with screw-up Elder Cunningham, an inveterate liar who can invent an excuse no matter how outlandish, are assigned to the Uganda Africa Mission.
 The irreverent musical by the creators of South Park is underway.
 The missionaries are going out to serve because “God loves Mormons and He wants to make some more.”